-When you’re in the business of real estate investment, there is a lot of information in which you need to familiarize yourself.
+When you’re in the business of real estate investing, there is a lot of information in which you need to familiarize yourself.
 Sherman Bridge is in the habit of making sure you have all the information you need to succeed in your investments, so we here we have brought a comprehensive glossary of all the “need to know” terms for real estate investors.

 Abstract of Title – summary of all the recorded history of a property.
 This includes instruments and proceedings that affect title to a property.